rstudio/tfdeploy/README.md

 [![Build Status](https://travis-ci.org/rstudio/tfdeploy.svg?branch=master)](https://travis-ci.org/rstudio/tfdeploy)

-`tfdeploy` provies tools for deploying TensorFlow SavedModels into local and remove services.
+`tfdeploy` provies tools for deploying TensorFlow SavedModels into local and remote services.

-SavedModels can be trained using `tensorflow`, `keras` or `tfestimators` and exported using `export_savedmodel()`; or using any other TensorFlow tool that exports them using then [tf.train.Saver](https://www.tensorflow.org/api_docs/python/tf/train/Saver) interface.
+SavedModels can be trained using `tensorflow`, `keras` or `tfestimators` and exported using `export_savedmodel()` or using any other TensorFlow tool that exports them using then [tf.train.Saver](https://www.tensorflow.org/api_docs/python/tf/train/Saver) interface.

 To get started, you can also use one of the pretrained models included in this package: